kromerm/adfmappingdataflowslab/ADF Mapping Data Flows HOL.md

     ![](media/7854b607afcb2bcf749b8fd1f1e653c4.png)

-    1. These options are very useful if you need to specify a list of specific files to process that aren’t easily addressed with a wildcard, or if you’d like to include lineage information in the data flow.
-The *After completion* radio button options allow you to easily delete or move source files once the process is complete.
+    1.  *Wildcard paths* allow you to process all source files matching the wildcard path.

+    2. *List of files* checkbox allows you to point to a text file that lists each file path you wish to process.
+This option is particularly helpful in situations where the specific files to process aren't easily addressed with a wildcard.

+    3. *Column to store filename* allows you to create a new column name in the source data stream that defines the source file name and path.
+This option is particularly useful for capturing lineage information in the data flow.

+    4. *After completion* radio button allows you to define the action to take on the source files onced they have been processed.
+This allows you to automate deleting or moving the source files once the process is complete.

 9. Select the *Projection* tab